Dark markets may be more harmful than high-frequency trading

 But much of the trading isn't like that now - the average size of orders in dark pools has shrunk to around 200 shares, similar to levels on public exchanges.

-"There are potential costs from this trend of having more and more trading being traded away from exchanges," said the CFA's Pierce.
+"There are potential costs from this trend of having more and more trading being traded away from exchanges," said the CFA's Preece.

 IEX, a new trading platform heralded in Lewis's "Flash Boys" as a fairer place to trade, aims to become an exchange once it gains more volume, but is currently a dark pool.
 Its average order size is around 750 shares.